-When your initial lines are drawn accurately then a command such as Offset will add additional detail to the drawing without the numeric baggage associated with the base Line command.
+When your initials lines are drawn accurately then a command such as Offset will add additional detail to the drawing without the numeric baggage associated with the base Line command.

 It just so happens that the width of the slot breakout from the centerline and the distance of the keyway width from the centerline is the same measurement of 0.1875.
-Select the Offset tool on the Modify toolbar and type 0.1875 for the offset distance and ENTER.
-Next select the keyway centerline and then pick above it to copy a line 0.1875 above the original line.
-In the same Offset command, select the keyway centerline again and then pick below it to copy a line 0.1875 below the centerline.
+Select the Offset tool on the Modify toolbar and for the offset distance, type 0.1875 and ENTER.
+Next select the keyway centerline and then pick above the keyway centerline to copy a line 0.1875 above the first.
+In the same Offset command, select the keyway centerline again and then pick below the keyway centerline to copy a line 0.1875 below the centerline.

 You do not have to exit the Offset command to open up the top of the slotted hole, since the detail has the same offset distance.
-Select the slotted hole's centerline and then pick to the left of the centerline to copy a line 0.1875 to the left.
-Yet again, in the same Offset command, select the slotted hole's centerline and then pick to the right of the centerline to copy a line 0.1875 to the right.
+Select the slotted hole's centerline and then pick to the left of the centerline to copy a line 0.1875 to the left of the centerline.
+Yet again, in the same Offset command, select the slotted hole's centerline again and then pick to the right of the centerline to copy a line 0.1875 to the right of the centerline.
 (Figure 5.29)

-\ World Class CAD Challenge 02-12 \ - Create a New file, create the three new layers, set the Object Snap settings and draw the seven circles, move and copy the two circles, and add lines for the keyway and slotted holes in 190 seconds.
+World Class CAD Challenge - Create a New file, create the three new layers, set the Object Snap settings and draw the seven circles, move and copy the two circles, and add lines for the keyway and slotted holes in 190 seconds.
 Continue this drill four times, each time completing the drawing under 190 seconds to maintain your World Class ranking.